-How to use TRACERT to test for connectivity
+How to use TRACERT to test for network or internet connectivity

 TRACERT is another command-line tool that helps with resolving connectivity issues.
 As mentioned, and in comparison to PING, this tool doesn’t just test the connection between two points.
 It also tests all the routers that are found along the route as the packets that are sent hopping to and from each of them.

 Any interruption in the connection becomes evident when the packet ceases to return with a reply from the device.
 This indicates that the silent device is the one to check out.